 (a) RRS energy deployment by automatic Governor response as a result of frequency deviation;

-(b) Through use of an automatic Dispatch Instruction signal to deploy RRS capacity from Generation Resources providing Primary Frequency Response or Controllable Load Resources providing Primary Frequency Response;

-(c) By Dispatch Instructions for deployment of RRS energy from a Load Resource, excluding Controllable Load Resources, by an electronic Messaging System; and
+(b) By Dispatch Instruction for deployment of RRS energy from a Load Resource, excluding Controllable Load Resources, by an electronic Messaging System;

-(d) RRS energy deployment by automatic action of high-set under-frequency relays as a result of a significant frequency deviation.
+(c) RRS energy deployment by automatic action of high-set under-frequency relays as a result of a significant frequency deviation; and

+(d) By Dispatch Instruction for deployment of RRS from Resources with a Resource Status of ONSC or Load Resources providing FFR.

 (3) ERCOT shall deploy RRS to respond to a frequency deviation when the power requirement to restore frequency to normal ACE in ten minutes exceeds the Reg-Up ramping capability.
 Deployment of RRS on Load Resources, excluding Controllable Load Resources, must be as described in Section 6.5.9.4, Energy Emergency Alert.

-(4) ERCOT may deploy RRS in response to system disturbance requirements as specified in the Operating Guides if no additional energy is available to be dispatched from SCED as determined by the Ancillary Service Capacity Monitor.

-(5) Energy from RRS Resources may also be deployed by ERCOT under Section 6.5.9, Emergency Operations.
+(4) Energy from RRS Resources may also be deployed by ERCOT under Section 6.5.9, Emergency Operations.

-(6) ERCOT shall allocate the deployment of RRS proportionally among QSEs that provide RRS using Resources that are not on high-set under-frequency relays.
+(5) For Load Resources providing RRS with FFR or Resources with a Resource Status of ONSC, ERCOT shall deploy RRS as described in Section 6.5.9.4.2, EEA Levels, and Nodal Operating Guide Section 2.3.1.2, Additional Operational Details for Responsive Reserve Providers.